 Participants will choose from a menu of instructional strategies to taste-test.
-Each one of the these strategies are research based and support components of authenticity.
-Once strategies have been chosen, the session will be built around a 3 course meal of the participants chosen strategies.
+Each of these strategies is research-based and supports components of authenticity.
+Once strategies have been chosen, the session will be built around a 3-course meal of the participants chosen strategies.
 Each strategy option on the menu is accessible to any grade level and adaptable to any content area.
 Teachers will leave with hands-on tools that they can implement immediately in any class.

 Participants will use provided data to construct a viable argument using mathematical reasoning.
 Participants will also explore ways to incorporate math strategies in other content areas to support math achievement.